 Supply List given at registraton

-Join Barb for a full day of celebrating our beautiful Prairie Star quilt block featuring her Press, Piece and Peel method of foundation piecing done with freezer paper!
+We are celebrating our beautiful Prairie Star quilt block featuring Barb’s Press, Piece and Peel method of foundation piecing done with freezer paper!

 February 26 & 27, 2018